Introduction to Teradata Stored Procedures & Error Handling

 We can handle the same error code in different code blocks.

-Within a stored procedure, all executed SQL statements return a status: completed, warning, or exception.
+SQL statements within a stored procedure return a completed, warning, or exception status.
 An error handler can handle exceptions and warnings.

-The status of each executed SQL statement is returned in the read-only variable SQLSTATE.
-This is implicitly available in each Stored Procedure usually used within generic error handlers to find further details about an error or warning.
+The status of executed SQL statements can be found in the read-only variable SQLSTATE.
+This variable is typically utilized in Stored Procedures to gather additional information about an error or warning and is commonly accessed by generic error handlers.

-There exists another read-only variable called SQLCODE, but it is obsolete and should not be used anymore.
+Another read-only variable, SQLCODE, is considered obsolete and should not be utilized.

 Many of the error codes returned by Teradata are mapped 1:1 to the SQLSTATE variable (but not all of them).
 For example, the Teradata error code 3776 is assigned to T3776 (Error class T3 = Teradata 3).

-There are two primary error handlers: Exit handlers and continue handlers.
+Two main error handlers exist: Exit handlers and continue handlers.

 The Exit Handler